nzaghini/graphql-server-addc-2018/README.md

 <img src="docs/logo.png" />

-# Introduction to React Native and GraphQL - ADDC 2018
+# Movies & Directors - GraphQL Server - ADDC Workshop 2018

 This is the companion repository for the Workshop "Introduction to React Native and GraphQL for App Development" at ADDC 2018 in Barcelona.